 - 1. Dependent allowance: \$480 each for family members (other than the head of household/cohead and/or spouse/marital-type partner), who are minors, and for family members who are 18 and older who are full-time students or who are disabled. - A. When more than one family residing in public housing shares custody of a child, only one family can claim the dependent deduction for that child.
 The family with primary custody or with custody at the time of the initial certification or annual recertification, receives the deduction.
 If there is a dispute regarding which family should claim the dependent deduction, the LACDA will refer to available documents such as copies of court orders or an IRS tax return verifying which family has claimed the child for income tax purposes. - B. Should a family member claiming the \$480 full-time student deduction not report to the LACDA a change in the student's full-time status prior to the annual recertification, the LACDA shall require verification of full-time enrollment status for the prior year to ensure that there was no underpayment of rent. - 2.
 "Elderly" allowance: \$400 per household for families whose head of household/co-head and/or spouse/marital-type partner is 62 or over or disabled. - 3.
-Allowable medical expenses for all family members are deducted for elderly and disabled families. - 4.
-Childcare expenses for children under 13 are deducted when childcare is necessary to allow an adult member to work or attend school (including vocational training).
+For elderly and disabled families, the out-of-pocket medical expense(s) paid by the qualifying household member will be considered an allowable deduction - 4.
+Non-reimbursable childcare expenses for children under 13 are deducted when childcare is necessary to allow an adult member to work, actively seek employment, attend school, or further their education (including vocational training).
 This amount cannot exceed the income a family receives from working.
 It also cannot exceed the market rate for a day care provider in the area. - 5.
-Expenses for attendant care or auxiliary apparatus for persons with disabilities if needed to enable the individual or an adult family member to work. - C. MEDICARE PRESCRIPTION DRUG PLAN- PART D PROGRAM (PIH 2005-37) - 1.
-In calculating annual income for a family, the low-income subsidy received to assist low-income persons in paying for their Medicare prescription drug plan costs will be excluded as annual income for the purpose of calculating rent. - 2.
-The LACDA will include as a medical expense for the medical expenses deduction, the out-of-pocket expenses incurred for prescription drugs and premiums.
+Expenses for attendant care or auxiliary apparatus for persons with disabilities if needed to enable the individual or an adult family member to work. - C. MEDICARE PRESCRIPTION DRUG PLAN- PART D PROGRAM (PIH 2005-37)

+- 1. In calculating annual income for a family, the low-income subsidy received to assist low-income persons in paying for their Medicare prescription drug plan costs will be excluded as annual income for the purpose of calculating rent. - 2.
+The LACDA will include as a medical expense for the medical expenses' deduction, the out-of-pocket expenses incurred for prescription drugs and premiums, paid by the qualifying household member.

-D. EARNED INCOME DISREGARD (EID)
+D. EARNED INCOME DISALLOWANCE (EID)